openbmc/phosphor-power/phosphor-power-sequencer/README.md

-The currently implemented application is named `phosphor-power-control` and supports GPIO based power control and power sequencer monitoring with specific support for the UCD90320 device available.
+The currently implemented application is named `phosphor-power-control` and supports GPIO based power control and power sequencer monitoring with specific support for the UCD90320 and UCD90160 devices available.

 ## JSON Configuration Files